isomerpages/nlb-biblioasia/articles-archive/features/_posts/2017-10-04-post-scots-in-singapore-remembering-their-legacy.md

 It is hoped that one day Farquhar’s name will join those of his many Scottish compatriots who did much to establish the early settlement of Singapore.

 <span style="background-colour: #fdf5e6; padding: 20px; margin: 20px; background:#fdf5e6; display:block; font-size:1rem; line-height:1.5rem;">This essay contains extracts from the book, <i>From Kilts to Sarongs: Scottish Pioneers of Singapore</i> (2015), by Graham Berry.
 Published by Landmark Books, the book retails at S$59.90 and is available at major bookshops.
-It is also available for reference and loan at the Lee Kong Chian Reference Library and selected public libraries (Call nos.: RSING 959.570049163 BER and SING 959.570049163 BER).</span>
+It is also available for reference and loan at the Lee Kong Chian Reference Library and selected public libraries (<a href="https://eservice.nlb.gov.sg/item_holding.aspx?bid=202339633">Call nos.: RSING 959.570049163 BER and SING 959.570049163 BER</a>).</span>

 <div style="background-color: white;">
 <br>